 Local jurisdictions across the nation have adopted ordinances requiring inspections of rental properties by government officials with high fees to cover the costs of the program.
 These programs are designed to address health and safety issues, although properties that operate in a professional manner subsidize the overall program.
 Local governments generate millions of dollars each year by assessing a per unit annual fee, usually $30-$50 per unit, on rental owners to hire new employees.

-Rental owners with properties in the unincorporated areas of Sacramento County will not be subjected to a mandatory rental inspection program run by local government.
-Instead, rental owners will have the option to conduct self-inspections, designate another individual or have a county official conduct these inspections beginning January 2010.
-As a result, rental owners will save millions of dollars in fees that could have been paid to local government due to the input by RHA.
+Rental owners with properties in the unincorporated areas of Sacramento County are not subjected to a mandatory rental inspection program run by local government.
+Instead, rental owners have the option to conduct self-inspections, designate another individual or have a county official conduct these inspections.
+As a result, beginning January 2010 rental owners have saved millions of dollars in fees that could have been paid to local government due to the input by RHA.

-With the exception of the property owner, whoever conducts the inspection must 1) attend a two-hour course that explains how to comply with the new ordinance and 2) obtain an official certificate of completion of the training.
+With the exception of the property owner, whoever conducts the inspection must 1) attend a two-hour course that explains how to comply with the ordinance and 2) obtain an official certificate of completion of the training.
 Only the actual property owner may conduct an inspection without attending the certification course.
 RHA is the only organization approved by the County of Sacramento to provide this training, which is the key reason why the County adopted this lower cost program.

 To register for the certification training